pleibers/PEDDY.jl/README.md

 ## Acknowledgments

 This package builds upon established eddy covariance processing methods and incorporates algorithms from the scientific community.
-The H₂O calibration implementation is based on established gas analyzer correction techniques.